Build a Career in the Piping Trades

 The Piping Foundation program prepares students for entry-level employment in the piping trades:

 By experiencing all four trade specialties, students will be prepared to make an informed decision about which career path best suits them if they decide to pursue an apprenticeship.

-Plumbers work with domestic hot and cold water, drainage systems, and hydronic heating systems.
+Plumber work with domestic hot and cold water, drainage systems, and hydronic heating systems.
 Many plumbers hold gas tickets because of the widespread use of natural gas in British Columbia.

-Steamfitters/pipefitters install, alter, maintain, and repair piping systems that convey low and high pressure steam, hot water, air, fuel gases, fuel, and finely divided solids.
+Steamfitter/Pipefitter install, alter, maintain, and repair piping systems that convey low and high pressure steam, hot water, air, fuel gases, fuel, and finely divided solids.

-Domestic/commercial Gas Fitter's design, installs, repair and maintain gas fired appliances, equipment and distribution piping systems.
+Gasfitter - Class B design, installs, repair and maintain gas fired appliances, equipment and distribution piping systems.
 Advances in modern appliance controls technology require gas fitters to develop strong electrical, computer and trouble shooting skills.

-Sprinklerfitters install, alter, and repair automatic, deluge, or open sprinklers; foam, fog, and carbon dioxide systems; wet or dry standpipes; inside first aid and hose pipe systems, private fire hydrant systems, fire pumps, and all related equipment.
+Sprinkler Fitter install, alter, and repair automatic, deluge, or open sprinklers; foam, fog, and carbon dioxide systems; wet or dry standpipes; inside first aid and hose pipe systems, private fire hydrant systems, fire pumps, and all related equipment.